 One of the perks of fall afternoon schooling sessions is that they almost always end with a walk in the brisk air surrounded by fall colors and a beautiful sunset.
-One of the less anticipated events of the fall is No Stirrup November.
+However, one of the less anticipated events (for some) of the fall is without a doubt...
+"No Stirrup November."

 One thing seems certain, the rise in popularity has been growing by leaps and bounds since 2013.
-On November 1st across the United States many equestrians will be dropping or removing their stirrup irons on a quest to becoming a better rider.
+On November 1st many equestrians all over the world will be dropping or removing their stirrup irons on a quest to become a better rider.

 Equitation is judged on the rider's position and use of aids while on the flat and over fences, which frequently includes a test of the top riders.
 The test may include jumping without stirrups, counter canter or even trading horses with another rider.
 Judges look for impeccable position, quiet leg, seat & hands combined with subtle communication with the horse.
 The master equitation rider can perform complex tasks in the saddle while making it seem effortless to anyone watching.

-Find yourself leaning?
-Drop those irons for some trot work
+-Drop those irons for some trot work.

-Feeling unbalanced?
-You guessed it - drop your irons
+-You guessed it - Drop your irons.

-Having trouble riding with a deep seat? - are you seeing a trend yet?
+Having trouble riding with a deep seat?

-Stand by a schooling ring and the most common calls from trainers to riders stem from balance, contact & feel.
+Stand by a schooling ring and the most common calls from trainers to riders stem from balance, contact, and feel.
 Feel can be hard to explain, you're literally feeling your horses body and mind through your leg, seat and hands, while also trying to think ahead and anticipate what aids you may need to use next.
 Is my horse straight?
 Is he drifting left?
 Why is he leaning on my reins?